Stompa (song): Critical reception

 "Stompa" received mostly favorable reviews, with the Montreal Gazette calling the song "infectious" and "almost Broadway-ready", while the Hamilton Spectator praised the fact that the song could be played on four different radio formats (modern rock, hot adult contemporary, contemporary hit radio and adult contemporary).
 The Toronto Star also took note of the fact that the song had been playlisted on virtually every single commercial radio station in the Toronto market; in the same article, Astral Media executive Rob Farina described the song as "a mashup of The Black Keys and Adele."
 The New York Times called it "a new song of summer" for 2013.

 However, writer Elio Iannacci of the now defunct The Grid gave the song a negative review, saying the song was "hard to forgive" and "easy to forget".

-"Stompa" was used in a commercial for Cadillac SRX and also used in Grey's Anatomy.
+"Stompa" was used in a commercial for Cadillac SRX and also used in Grey's Anatomy and Suits.